The Omega Man: Plot

-Meanwhile, Lisa quickly and unexpectedly succumbs to the disease and becomes one of the Family.
-Returning home, Neville tells Lisa about Richie's death, but she already knows and has betrayed Neville by giving Matthias and his followers access to Neville's home.
-Matthias, who finally has the upper hand, forces Neville to watch as the Family sets his home and equipment on fire.
-Neville breaks free, and once outside with Lisa, he turns and raises his gun to shoot Matthias, who is looking down from the balcony.
-The gun jams, giving Matthias enough time to hurl Zachary's spear at Neville, mortally wounding him.
-The next morning, Dutch and the survivors discover Neville dying in a fountain.
-He hands Dutch a flask of the blood serum and then dies.
-Dutch takes Lisa (weakened and compliant because of the sunlight) away, and the survivors leave the city forever.
+Richie had left a note for Neville, who rushes to rescue him and finds his ravaged corpse tied to a judge's chair in a courtroom.
+He returns to the apartment unaware that Lisa has succumbed to the disease has given Matthias and his followers access to the home.
+Matthias forces Neville to watch as the Family sets his home and equipment on fire.
+Neville breaks outside, attempts to shoot Matthias, looking down from the balcony, but the gun jams.
+Matthias hurls the spear Zachary left behind and wounds Neville.

+Dutch and the survivors discover Neville lying in a fountain.
+He hands Dutch a flask of the blood serum and dies.
+Dutch takes Lisa away, weakened and compliant because of the sunlight, and the survivors leave the city forever.